 You try your hardest to get your pet to sit still long enough to trick them into the specially-knit outfits — evading cat claws, dodging wagging tails, chasing the pitter-patter of paws around the house — until finally, success.
 What do you get in return?

 That one and only euphoric feeling of finally seeing your pet snuggled up in a sweater, of course!
 So here's to all of you patient and determined pet owners: the color-coordinators, the hand-knitters, the concerned pet-parents and the fashionistas.
-We wish you all the happiest of holiday seasons with this tribute of adorable dogs and cats strutting their best winter stuff:
+Here is our tribute to you and the adorable dogs and cats strutting their best winter stuff:

 Photo: Kristin Shoemaker/flickr